-- 1. If the On-Off Control linkage does not rotate the linkage stop from full open to full closed (see Fig. 6) then the linkage should be adjusted. - 2.
-To adjust the linkage, loosen the Jam Nut and twist the Control Wire into the Control Linkage in the direction needed.
-When properly functioning, the On-Off Control should rotate the Linkage Plate as far as it will go in either direction.
+1. If the On-Off Control linkage does not rotate the linkage stop from full open to full closed (see picture) than the linkage should be adjusted.

+2. To adjust the linkage, loosen the Jam Nut and twist the Control Wire into the Control Linkage in the direction needed.
+When properly functioning, the On-Off Control should rotate the Linkage Plate (see figure 8 for linkage hole location) as far as it will go in either direction.

+Figure7

-AFTER EVERY TWELVE (12) HOURS OPERATION
+AFTER EVERY 25 HOURS OF OPERATION CLEAN THE FORMULATION INJECTION ORIFICE

-Clean Formulation Injection Nozzle

-- 1. Disconnect the Formulation Injection Line (Fig. 10 Ref.
-9) at the injection end and then remove the elbow Ay.
-(Fig. 10 Ref.
-12) - 2.
-Insert a wire through the Coupling (Fig. 10 Ref.
-13) into the engine tube to remove carbon deposits. - 3.
-Then reassemble the Elbow and the Formulation Injection Line.
+1. Disconnect the Formulation Injection Line at the injection end and then remove the elbow assembly (Fig. 7).

-Check The Fuel Filter
+2. Insert a wire through the Coupling into the engine tube to remove carbon deposits.

+3. Reassemble the Elbow and the Formulation Injection Line.
+Apply a pipe sealant to the pipe threads of the nipple prior to the assembly.

+CHECK THE FUEL FILTER

-Remove the Fuel Filter (Fig. 16 Ref.5) from the fuel line.
-If it is dirty, install a replacement and check the filter within the carburetor (see Carburetion Section).
+Inspect the Fuel Filter (Fig. 4) in the fuel line.
+If it is dirty, replace the filter for a new one (P/N58316).
+Inspect the filter located within the carburetor (see Figure 13 for location).